-Before you rebuild your website, inspect the buyer path
+Before you buy more ads or rebuild the site, inspect the lead path

 The site looks outdated.
 It does not feel professional.
 You are embarrassed to hand the URL to a potential client.
 These are real problems.
 But they are not necessarily the reason your site is not generating calls and quote requests.